sciunto-org/python-bibtexparser/README.md

 #### A Splitter
 Splits a bibtex string into basic blocks (Entry, String, Preamble, ...), with correspondingly split content (e.g. fields on Entry, key-value on String, ...).

-The splitter differs from the `v1` parser in that it is more forgiving when facing invalid bibtex: A line starting with a block definition (`@....`) ends the previous block, even if not yet every bracket is closed.
-Correspondingly, on block type is "ParsingFailedBlock".
+The splitter aims to be forgiving when facing invalid bibtex: A line starting with a block definition (`@....`) ends the previous block, even if not yet every bracket is closed, failing the parsing of the previous block.
+Correspondingly, one block type is "ParsingFailedBlock".

-As opposed to `v1`, which relies on pyparsing, the `v2` splitter is much more narrow in its scope, custom written and orders of magnitude faster.

 #### Middleware
 TODO Describe